CASE STUDY: Breaking paradigms of online chat rooms

 March 2020 - April 2020

-Breaking paradigms of online chatting
+Breaking paradigms of online chat rooms

 Responsibilities